lukepatterson31/htb/machines/buff/buff.md

 ### Privilege Escalation

-Manual enumeration was very important for Buff, using `netstat -ano | findstr TCP | findstr "127.0.0.1"` we can see that a process is listening on port 3306 and on port 8888 (only appears intermittently!) locally
+Manual enumeration was very important for Buff, using `netstat -ano | findstr TCP | findstr ":0` we can see that a process is listening on port 3306 and on port 8888 (only appears intermittently!) locally

 Find the executable listening on the port (not reliable, the PID changes very quickly)

 `tasklist /v | findstr <PID>`

-Port 3306 is mysql for XAmpp, but 8888 is CloudMe.exe
+Port 3306 is mysql for XAmpp likely the user database for the website, but 8888 is CloudMe.exe

 Search C:\ for CloudMe